310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-oh, no, no. this might sound a little confusing, but i’m the second-in-command for the “m” group.
+oh, no, no. this might sound a little confusing, but i am the second-in-command for the “m” group.

-the graduates of ryuseitai don’t interfere with the “n” side.
+the graduates of ryuseitai do not interfere with the “n” side.
 {% endbubble %}

 {% bubble Hiiro %}